bamert/dotfiles/README.md

 ```

 - the tmux config is adapted for the Kitty terminal
 - I remap caps lock to esc when tapped and ctrl when pressed together with another key.
-For this I use [keyd](https://github.com/rvaiya/keyd)
+For this I use [keyd](https://github.com/rvaiya/keyd) on Linux and [karabiner-elements](https://karabiner-elements.pqrs.org/) on macOS.
-- The `skhd` config disables the middle mouse button paste (gets in the way when scrolling with a trackpoint on Thinkpad)
+- The `sxhkd` config disables the middle mouse button paste (gets in the way when scrolling with a trackpoint on Thinkpad)
 - I use the [Iosevka](https://github.com/be5invis/Iosevka) font.

 ## NeoVim Setup